uedwinc/aws-bootcamp-cruddur-2023/journal/week6.md

 https://api.cruddur.com/api/activities/home

 - Type in a wrong endpoint to be sure it doesn't return a typeerror (instead an internal server error maybe) as that debug mode should not be seen from customer end

+- If you encounter any errors, you can also check rollbar for error logging

+> Incase you want to reduce spend and stop your running containers, go to ECS, check the service and click 'update'.
+Then change the 'Desired tasks' to zero(0).
+Then, when you stop your tasks, it won't start another one.

+- Restructure the /bin directory

+- Create an sql script to kill all connections: /backend-flask/db/kill-all-connections.sql
+- Create a script to run the kill all db connections: /bin/db/kill-all